Graphical sequences and plane trees: Introduction

 \section{Introduction}

+In this work, we reveal a connection between trees embedded in the plane and the degree sequences of graphs.
+The proof involves an interplay between additive number theory, random walks, renewal theory and infinite divisibility.
+In particular, we use the L\'evy--Khintchine formula, from the theory of L\'evy processes, to obtain a result in the area of combinatorial asymptotic enumeration.
+We expect this strategy to find more applications.

 A sequence $d_1\le\cdots\le d_n$ is {\it graphical} if there is a graph on $n$ vertices with this degree sequence.
 Conditions under which sequences are graphical are well-known; see Havel \cite{Hav55}, Hakimi \cite{Hak62} and Erd\H{o}s and Gallai \cite{EG60}.
-We let $\cG_n$ denote the number of such sequences.

-Balister, the second author, Groenland, Johnston and Scott \cite{BDGJS22} showed that $n^{3/4}\cG_n/4^n\to C$.
-The constant $C$, however, is expressed in terms of a probability $\rho$ that is estimated, but not calculated; see \eqref{E_BDGJS22} below.
+Recently, Balister, the second author, Groenland, Johnston and Scott \cite{BDGJS22} showed that the number $\cG_n$ of such sequences satisfies $n^{3/4}\cG_n/4^n\to C$.
+The constant $C$ is expressed as a certain random walk probability $\rho$; see \eqref{E_BDGJS22} below.

-We show that the asymptotics of $\cG_n$ can be expressed more explicitly, in terms of the number $\cT_n$ of unlabelled, rooted plane trees with $n$ edges, viewed up to cyclical shifts of subtrees around the root, as in \cref{F_T3}.
+We show that $C$ can be expressed in terms of the number $\cT_n$ of rooted unlabeled (cyclically distinct) plane trees with $n$ edges; see \cref{F_T3} below.